NOAA-EMC/UPP/docs/InputsOutputs.rst

 The UPP requires the following input files:
  - The model forecast file
- - The itag namelist file
+ - The :bolditalic:`itag` namelist file
- - The GRIB2 control file
+ - The :term:`GRIB2` control file
- - Additional data files (e.g. lookup tables, coefficient files for satellite)
+ - Additional data files (e.g. lookup tables, coefficient files for satellites)

 --------------
 Model Forecast
 --------------

-The UPP ingests FV3 write component files in parallel netCDF format.
+The UPP ingests FV3 :term:`write component` files in parallel :term:`netCDF` format.

-The table below is a list of the unified model variables available from the FV3 model core.
+The table below is a list of the unified model variables available from the :term:`FV3` model core.
 Whether a specific variable is able to be read by UPP relies on dependencies such as physics options and model.
 This table does not include variables that are diagnosed when running the UPP.